camlab-ethz/ConvolutionalNeuralOperator/readme.md

 ## Error Computations

 To compute the relative L1 median errors of the CNO and FNO models, one scould run the scripts "ErrorDistribution.py".
+The script is located in the folder _CNO2d_original_version_.

 In the "ErrorDistribution.py" file, one should select the variable "which", corresponding to a benchmark experiment.